 - Once it is, use the slotted spoon to scoop the veggies and plunge them into the water with ice.

 - After about 30 seconds or so, when the vegetable is entirely cool, complete the blanching process.
 Use the slotted spoon to scoop out the items and let them dry on lined paper towels before freezing.

 How to Freeze Fruits

-When in season, there is nothing better than a fresh peach, a juicy orange or a sweetly tart berry.
-Don’t settle for the out of season fruit you find at the grocery store—get the real deal and freeze them to enjoy year round.
+When in season, there is nothing better than a fresh peach, a juicy orange, or a sweet-tart berry.
+Don’t settle for the out-of-season fruit you find at the grocery store—get the real deal and freeze them to enjoy year-round.
 For the best texture, eat frozen fruit before it is totally dethawed.
 What are the Best Fruits for Freezing?
 Nearly every fruit can freeze well.
-Whether you want to make a smoothie, baked goods, jams or simply eat fruit, here is how to freeze some of the most popular fruits, including:
+Whether you want to make a smoothie, baked goods, jams, or eat the fruit as is, here is how to freeze some of the most popular fruits, including:

-- berries including blackberries, blueberries, raspberries, and strawberries
+- Berries, including blackberries, blueberries, raspberries, and strawberries

-- tomatoes (yes, they are both fruits!)
+- Tomatoes (yes, they are both fruits!)

 How to Freeze Apples

 There are a couple of good ways you can freeze apples.

 - One of the best ways to freeze apples is to make them into pies, bars, or cobblers, then freeze them before baking.
 Once you are ready to consume, dethaw and bake them as usual.